National Zoo vaccinates primates against COVID-19

 A video posted by the zoo noted that the "animals were rewarded with honey for their participation."

-The vaccine used was developed specifically for animals by Michigan-based veterinary pharmaceutical company Zoetis, after the company saw that a dog in China contracted the virus early in the pandemic.
+The vaccine used was developed specifically for animals by Michigan-based veterinary pharmaceutical company Zoetis after the company saw that a dog in China contracted the virus early in the pandemic.

-Zoetis said in a press release in July that their shots were authorized on a "case by case basis by the United States Department of Agriculture" for an array of zoo animals, but said the shots are "not needed in pets or livestock at this time."
+Zoetis said in a press release in July that its shots were authorized on a "case-by-case basis by the United States Department of Agriculture" for an array of zoo animals, but said the shots are "not needed in pets or livestock at this time."

 AUSTRALIAN RESCUE DOGS SHOT OVER COVID RESTRICTIONS: REPORT

-The National Zoo also provided a status update on the lions and tigers under their care that had tested "presumptive positive" for COVID-19 last month, saying the big cats were "recovering well" and "behaving, eating and drinking normally."
+The National Zoo also provided a status update on the lions and tigers under its care that had tested "presumptive positive" for COVID-19 last month, saying the big cats were "recovering well" and "behaving, eating and drinking normally."

 "Vaccines will continue to be administered to select animals identified as susceptible species at the Zoo and at the Smithsonian Conservation Biology Institute in Front Royal, Virginia, in the coming months," the zoo explained, adding that "the lions and tigers will receive the vaccine no sooner than 90 days post-infection."